-The increase in gross profit for the recent three and nine month periods was primarily due to increased revenues and product mix.
-We may experience declines in the average selling prices of our mobile handset products and certain of our broad-based mixed-signal products.
-This downward pressure on gross profit as a percentage of revenues may be offset to the extent we are able to: 1) introduce higher margin new products and gain market share with our ICs; or 2) achieve lower production costs from our wafer foundries and third-party assembly and test sub-contractors.
+The decrease in gross profit as a percent of revenue for the recent three month period was primarily due to changes in product mix, certain write-downs of inventory and increases in fixed manufacturing spending.
+We may experience declines in the average selling prices of certain of our products.
+This downward pressure on gross profit as a percentage of revenues may be offset to the extent we are able to: 1) introduce higher margin new products and gain market share with our ICs; or 2) achieve lower production costs from our wafer foundries and third-party assembly and test subcontractors.